snchild/sunspotdataanalysis/README.md

 # Data Analysis Results

+My first question that I had with this data was what is the cycle of sunspots, as described by this data?
+My second question was __
-{List the questions and the answers you found by doing this analysis.}
+{Also list the answers you found by doing this analysis.}

 # Development Environment